Iiro Pakarinen

-Iiro Pakarinen (born 25 August 1991) is a Finnish professional ice hockey player for HIFK of the Finnish elite league (SM-Liiga).
-Pakarinen previously played in the Finnish Liiga with KalPa and HIFK, Kontinental Hockey League with Jokerit, Metallurg Magnitogorsk and Barys Nur-Sultan.
-Pakarinen also played in the National Hockey League (NHL) with the Edmonton Oilers.
+Iiro Pakarinen (born 25 August 1991) is a Finnish professional ice hockey player for HIFK of the Finnish Liiga.
+Pakarinen previously played in Liiga with KalPa and has also played in the Kontinental Hockey League (KHL) with Jokerit, Metallurg Magnitogorsk, and Barys Nur-Sultan, and in the National Hockey League (NHL) with the Edmonton Oilers.

 Playing career

-Pakarinen played in his native Finland from his youth level with professional Liiga club, KalPa.
+Pakarinen played in his native Finland from his youth level with the professional Liiga club, KalPa.
 As a skilled, versatile forward, Pakarinen was drafted 184th overall in the 2011 NHL Entry Draft by the Florida Panthers.
-Unable to agree to terms with the Panthers, Pakarinen opted to continue his development in the Finnish Liiga with KalPa.
+Unable to agree to terms with the Panthers, Pakarinen continued his development in the Finnish Liiga with KalPa.
 On 3 May 2012, he joined HIFK as a free agent on a two-year contract.

 Upon completion of his second season with HIFK in 2013–14 and scoring a career-high 20 goals and 30 points, Pakarinen signed his first NHL contract as a free agent with the Edmonton Oilers on a two-year entry-level deal on 16 June 2014.
 On 1 December 2017, he was placed on waivers by the Oilers, and was then sent to their AHL affiliate, the Bakersfield Condors, on 2 December.

 On 2 July 2018, Pakarinen left the Oilers and the NHL as a free agent, signing a one-year contract with Russian club, Metallurg Magnitogorsk of the KHL.
 In the 2018–19 season, Pakarinen made as positive impact with Metallurg, producing 19 goals and 26 points in 60 games.

 On 2 May 2019, having concluded his contract with Metallurg, Pakarinen continued in the KHL, signing a one-year deal with Kazakh-based, Barys Nur-Sultan.
 In the following 2019–20 season, Pakarinen suffered an injury-hit year, featuring in just 22 games and registering 10 points.
 He collected 1 goal in 5 post-season games before the playoffs were canceled due to COVID-19.

 On 11 May 2020, Pakarinen opted to return to Finland and remain in the KHL, signing a three-year contract with Jokerit.